 A. A very real possibility during a pandemic is an executive order from the Governor that all citizens should limit their outside exposure.
 Therefore, many people will be staying away from work and school.
 As a result, policies and procedures should be in place to address the critical areas of employee relations, technology, and teaching/learning capabilities during such a public health emergency.

 B. Under the Catastrophic Health Emergency Act (CHEA), Md Ann.
 Code, Public Safety, Section 14-3A-01 to 14-3A-08 and the Md.
 Ann.
-Code, Health-General, Section 18-901 to 18-908, the Governor of the State of Maryland and the Secretary of Maryland Department of Health and Mental Hygiene have extensive statutory powers to declare a "public health" emergency, and mandate citizen compliance.
+Code, Health-General, Section 18-901 to 18-908, the Governor of the State of Maryland and the Secretary of the Maryland Department of Health have extensive statutory powers to declare a "public health" emergency, and mandate citizen compliance.
 The order may include travel restrictions, isolation, quarantine, cancellation of public events, and closure of facilities or requiring individuals to submit to medical examinations or treatment.
-The Governor's decision will be based upon many criteria, but specifically upon the recommendations of the Maryland Department of Health and Mental Hygiene, and federal public health agencies.
+The Governor's decision will be based upon many criteria, but specifically upon the recommendations of the Maryland Department of Health and federal public-health agencies.

 C. Upon learning of such an emergency, on-duty police supervisors or commanders will ensure University departments and organizations are notified as appropriate for Level 3 or above incidents.